knechtel/nutricao-WEB/README.md

 3.2) Done!

+4)Right now we are download all dependencies

-4)select Projet Explorer> Click right button on project and select >Maven>Update Project.
+select Projet Explorer> Click right button on project and select >Maven>Update Project.

 5)With perspective JEE in Project Explorer >click right button on project and select Run AS>Run on Server then choose WildFly11 >Next